tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ![Virus_Fitting]({{site.baseurl}}/images/virus_attack_7.png)

-These bad boys go by the name of 'Cytolytic' in literature.
+These bad boys go by the name of 'Cytolytic Viruses' in literature.

 ### 2. Budding